Burn injuries are one of the leading causes of accidental death and injury in the United States.

 At Scentsy, we take these startling statistics very seriously, and we believe the best way to prevent burn injuries is to raise awareness.
-That’s why we have partnered with Shriners Hospitals for Children® to support their year-long efforts to teach children and adults to Be Burn Aware.
+That’s why we wanted to shed some light on National Burn Awareness Week to help educate our community about how to prevent these tragic accidents.

 Burn Awareness Week, observed annually during the first full week in February, is a great time to check the smoke alarms in your house and conduct a home fire drill.
 To avoid any type of burn, be sure to teach your children safety tips that will help keep them safe from burns, especially at home.

-Above all, play it safe and protect your loved ones with the following tips from the U.S. Fire Administration:
+Protect your loved ones with the following tips inspired by the U.S. Fire Administration: